SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search: Experiments

 \subsection{Experiment settings}

-Our experiments test our framework based on JSSP and Max-cut problems.
-We define four different types of operation pools, $\mathcal{O}_1\mbox{-}\mathcal{O}_4$.
-Appendix \ref{appendix op rules} describes the operation pool construction rules.
-The basic settings in the training process and types of gates contained in $\mathcal{O}_1\mbox{-}\mathcal{O}_4$ are given in Appendix \ref{settings}.
+In our experiments, we evaluate our framework using the JSSP, the Max-cut problem, quantum chemistry and fidelity measurements.
+We define four different types of operation pools, $\mathcal{O}_1\mbox{-}\mathcal{O}_4$, which are used in the Max-cut problem, JSSP and quantum chemistry problem.
+The basic training settings and the specific types of gates included in $\mathcal{O}_1\mbox{-}\mathcal{O}_4$ are given in Table~\ref{Tab:op setting}.